Vapour Barrier Liners

-These days polar explorers and high altitude mountaineers often use VBL's (Vapour Barrier Liners) to minimise this problem.
-A non-breathable layer inside the main insulation traps the escaping moisture, so that the insulation stays dry and ice free.
+These days polar explorers and high altitude mountaineers often use VBL's (Vapour Barrier Liners) inside their sleeping bags to minimise this problem.
+A non-breathable layer on the inside of the main insulation traps the escaping moisture, so that the insulation stays dry and ice free.

 The downside to VBL's is that they can feel clammy.
-But if used with wicking thermal underwear inside (or a pair of socks in the case of VBL socks), the discomfort is slight and more than outweighed by the increase in overall warmth and efficiency.
+But if used with wicking thermal underwear inside, the discomfort is slight and more than outweighed by the increase in overall warmth and efficiency.

-Apart from the actual VBL items we offer (our VBL bag), most PHD insulated products can be fitted with VBL inners if required.
+As well as our VBL bag, most PHD insulated products can be fitted with VBL inners if required.
 This added extra is worth considering if you are going to spend several days or weeks in extreme cold away from a base where your gear can be adequately dried out.